SrinivasEsapalli/DevOps-complete/linux/readme.md

 ### path varible
+- when a user issues external command toshell shell uses path variable to search the commands.
 - Specifying a set of directories where executable programs are located.
 ### echo $PATH
 - TO check the available path